Dear Home-Ec 101,

 4. The more water the more movement opportunity for the clothing items AND the more particles that can be brought into solution and not left on the clothing.
 Think about stirring salt into water.
 There comes a point where the solution is saturated and no more salt can be dissolved.
 This is the same with detergent and the particles it is trying to bring into solution.
 The issue is trickier than the salt in water solubility as detergent molecules are sticky and will cling to your fabric and yes, the inside of your washer if there is not enough solvent to keep it in solution.

-5. This circles back to item 2. and 4.
+5. This circles back to items 2. and 4.
 You don’t want any leftover protein molecules to denature -change structure – in the heat of the dryer.
 There may not have been enough detergent available to completely remove the stain, it could have been so deeply embedded in the fibers that it needs another run through the wash.

 Unless someone in the house is ill, the clothes washer and dryer are enough “disinfecting” for the average home.
-Obviously wash your hands well after handling soiled clothing.
+Obviously, wash your hands well after handling soiled clothing.

 Enjoy the new minion.